+X:\SBS\CLIENTAPPS\SHAREPT\setupsts.exe

-X:\SBS\CLIENTAPPS\SHAREPT\setupsts.exe where X is the drive letter of your CD-ROM drive.
+where X is the drive letter of your CD-ROM drive.

+Note: If your installation CD has the MSDE core file digital signature issue and it has expired, download the updated Microsoft SharePoint Services setup program (STSV2.exe) to reinstall Microsoft SharePoint Services.
 2. During the last stage of the reinstallation, an error message appears, informing you that there has been a Microsoft SharePoint Setup error, and that the installation has failed to update your default website.
 This error message is specific to the Windows Small Business Server 2003 Microsoft SharePoint installation and can be ignored.

 Close the page and click OK.